Linuxfabrik/monitoring-plugins/check-plugins/ntp-w32tm/README.rst

 This monitoring plugin runs ``w32tm /query /status /verbose`` (Windows) to help diagnose problems with the time settings.

+Hints:

+* Make sure that ``cmd.exe`` is set to English output.
+Otherwise this check plugin may not work.

 Fact Sheet
 ----------